mysqljs/mysql/Readme.md

 Connections are lazily created by the pool.
 If you configure the pool to allow up to 100 connections, but only ever use 5 simultaneously, only 5 connections will be made.
-Connections are also cycled round-robin style, with connections being taken from the top of the pool and returning to the bottom.
+Connections are cycled on a last in first out basis, with connections being taken from the top and returning to the top of the pool.
+This allows for connections to be killed off by the server due to inactivity after `wait_timeout` for the connection has been reached.

 When a previous connection is retrieved from the pool, a ping packet is sent to the server to check if the connection is still good.